pnwpine/API-Python-SQL-Monitor_Prusa/README.md

 **Please feel free to message me with questions, comments and concerns.
 Im constantly trying to add more to this project and your feedback is greatly appreciated!**

-This is a simple ETL connector to your SQL server.
+This is a simple ETL connector from your Octopi 3D printer to your SQL server.
 Data is structured to be used for printer analytics as well as connect to a graphana metric dashboard for minimalistic data display.

 ## Steps to logging data